bitrise-io/devcenter/_articles/en/builds/configuring-notifications.md

 Bitrise supports Slack integration, of course - and it's quite easy to set it up.
 Send Slack messages to individual users, groups or channels; customize the messages, include attachments, and link buttons that will take the users to the build page.

-**To use our dedicated Step, you need either a** [Slack webhook URL](https://api.slack.com/incoming-webhooks) **or a** [Slack API token for a Slack bot user](https://api.slack.com/bot-users).
+To use our dedicated Step, you need either a [Slack webhook URL](https://api.slack.com/incoming-webhooks) or a [Slack API token for a Slack bot user](https://api.slack.com/bot-users).

-{% include message_box.html type="important" title="Make sure that the Step runs in every build!" content="If you use the `Send a Slack message` Step in your workflow, make sure that [it is always set to run even if the previous Step failed](/getting-started/getting-started-steps/#skipping-steps)!
+{% include message_box.html type="important" title="Make sure that the Step runs in every build!" content="If you use the **Send a Slack message** Step in your Workflow, make sure that [it is always set to run even if the previous Step failed](/getting-started/getting-started-steps/#skipping-steps)!
 This is the default setting of the Step.
 If you change it, messages won't be sent if the build fails."%}

-1. Add the `Send a Slack message` Step to your workflow.
+1. Add the **Send a Slack message** Step to your Workflow.
-2. Find either the `Slack Webhook URL` or the `Slack API token` input.
-Click on the input and then click `Select secret variable`.
+2. Find either the **Slack Webhook URL** or the **Slack API token** input.
+Click on the input and then click **Select secret variable**.

    ![](/img/slack-step.png)
 3. Create a new Secret Environment Variable that stores your webhook URL or your Slack API token.